 The Korean Nine-Person Shovel

 Westerners traveling to Korea in the late nineteenth century were puzzled by this shovel, which they frequently saw in use on Korean farms.
-It required between five or nine people to operate, but it seemed to shovel dirt no faster or better than a western-style, one-person shovel.
-Perhaps the nine-person shovel had some other virtue that wasn't readily apparent.
+It required between three to nine people to operate, but it seemed to shovel dirt no faster or better than a western-style, one-person shovel.

 Category: Inventions